misfist/WpTemplateLoader/README.md

   $my_plugin_template_loader->getTemplatePart( 'recipe' );
   ~~~

-  Using the parameters used in the instantiation example, it will try to load the template in this order:
+  Using the parameters from the instantiation example, it will try to load the template in this order:
   1. `wp-content/themes/child-theme/partials/recipe.php`
   2. `wp-content/themes/parent-theme/partials/recipe.php`
-  3. `wp-content/plugins/meal-planner/templates/recipe.php`.
+  3. `wp-content/plugins/my-plugin/templates/recipe.php`.

 ### Pass data to templates